 Wiley Rein LLP first opened its doors with 39 attorneys in 1983 as Wiley, Johnson & Rein.
 From the outset, named partners Richard E. Wiley, former Chairman of the Federal Communications Commission, and Bert W. Rein, former Deputy Assistant Secretary of State for Economic and Business Affairs, set the firm's standard for excellence.
 The firm's name has changed a few times since its early years—from Wiley & Rein in 1985, to Wiley Rein & Fielding in 1986 and to Wiley Rein in 2007 (when partner Fred Fielding left to serve as Counsel to President George W. Bush)—but its founding mission has remained constant: to provide innovative, attentive, first-rate advocacy grounded in legal, regulatory and public policy expertise and experience.

 Cementing its reputation as a quintessential Washington, DC firm, as it turned 25, Wiley Rein had further expanded its Government Affairs, Intellectual Property, Privacy, Health Care and Corporate practices, and was recognized by the Legal Times for its pro bono efforts.
-In 2001, the firm opened its Northern Virginia office and in 2002, acquired Gold Morrison & Laughlin, PC, creating the Bankruptcy & Restructuring Group.
 When the firm turned 20 in 2003, it boasted more than 250 attorneys and had significantly expanded its Communications and International Trade Practices.
-Approaching the 30-year mark, the firm—now home to more than 275 attorneys practicing in almost two dozen areas of law—has become one of the most influential and respected law firms in the nation's capital.READ MORE
+Celebrating its 30th anniversary, the firm—now home to more than 260 attorneys practicing in almost two dozen areas of law—has become one of the most influential and respected law firms in the nation’s capital.READ MORE